dutc/neocrisis/README.md

 The orbital defense platforms can be controlled via JSON REST APIs.
 There are two endpoints.

-The server can be located at:
+The server is located at:

 http://neocrisis.xyz